PGM-Lab/InferPy/docs/notes/comparative_vae_mnist.rst

 Once optimization is finished, we can use the model with the inferred parameters.
 For example, we might obtain the hidden representation of the original data, which is done by passing such data through the decoder.
 Edward does not provide any functionality for this purpose, so we will use TensorFlow code.
 With InferPy, this is done by simply using the method ``probmodel.posterior()`` as follows.
+For this, Pyro requires to invoke the class method ``vae.encoder.forward`` which performs the forward propagation in the encoder NN.

 .. tabs::